 - Low accuracy rate

-- Some require manual data-analysis, which is labor-intensive
+- Some require manual data analysis, which is labour-intensive

 - Wires may be damaged or cut while on-site

 This concrete testing equipment has an electronic circuit board that contains a coin-size battery with an onboard thermistor for temperature measurement.
 One can record measurements and store them on this circuit board at pre-defined intervals.
 After concrete pouring, users can connect their hand-held unit or data logger to the end of the wires to download the recorded temperature values.

 - More rugged than thermocouples and less prone to damage